Refresh page when toggling 'compose' mode on and off to edit.

 Bill's matter-of-fact passion for aviation helps to sell the subject.
 Beyond the incredible view from the "office," flying is just fun, the retired US Navy pilot said.
 "You're flying different profiles with different people, seeing different places," he said.
 "The dynamic environment made for a wonderful profession."
 Even his old uniform, a green flight suit, still brings him joy.
 "I miss wearing this pretty much every day because it's so darn comfortable," he said on Halloween, clad in the coveralls as an easily accessible costume.

 Bill flew planes in the Navy for 22 years before retiring in 2007.
 Like so many former military pilots, he planned to become a commercial airline pilot.
-But he sought to reverse his career trend of spending about 40% of his time away from his two daughters and wife Linda, now the Lower School specialty principal.
+But he sought to reverse his career trend of spending about 40 percent of his time away from his two daughters and wife Linda, now the Lower School specialty principal.
 After Bill's final military tour in Hawaii, the family returned to Bill and Linda's former home of Salt Lake City.
 Bill landed a coaching job at Rowland Hall while he waited to interview with the airlines.
 Then, former Middle School Principal Stephen Bennhoff offered him a long-term maternity substitute position for seventh-grade world studies teacher Margot Miller.
 "I got into the class setting with the kids, and just fell in love," he said.
 He subsequently canceled scheduled interviews with Southwest and FedEx, and now celebrates 10 years in our classrooms.

 Within two years of his Rowland Hall tenure, Bill convinced Stephen to let him teach a six-week aviation elective.
 From there, the curriculum grew: he now teaches three six-week intro classes, a six-week flight design class, and a trimester advanced flight class.